3liz/lizmap-documentation/README.md

 to translate the documentation.
 So if you want to contribute to the translation, create an account on the Transifex web site, and translate different strings.

-We retrieve regurlarly translation and store them into the `i18n/` directory.
+We retrieve regularly translation and store them into the `i18n/` directory.

 We don't recommend to contribute on translations by doing Pull Request on github, as it may be difficult to merge content coming from Transifex and your